 It would appear we have just about reached the critical mass necessary for America’s fall and have entered the 21st century with a complete new set of values.

 SPECIAL REPORT: County Sheriffs Push Back Against Feds

-It’s not too difficult to see that we have precious little time left before a complete deprivation of freedom when you consider what’s transpired in recent years with technology, the growth of the federal government and its reach into private lives, and the long-term ramifications of September 11, 2001.
+It’s not too difficult to see that we have precious little time left before a complete deprivation of freedom when you consider what’s transpired in recent years with technology, the growth of the federal government and its reach into private lives, and the long-term ramifications of September 11, 2001 and Coronavirus.

 “The tyrant, who in order to hold his power, suppresses every superiority, does away with good men, forbids education and light, controls every movement of the citizens and, keeping them under a perpetual servitude, wants them to grow accustomed to baseness and cowardice, has his spies everywhere to listen to what is said in the meetings, and spreads dissension and calumny among the citizens and impoverishes them, is obliged to make war in order to keep his subjects occupied and impose on them permanent need of a chief.” – Aristotle

 Standing in opposition to this collectivist takeover of America is the United States Constitution.
 If they are to succeed in transitioning America to socialism, the Constitution needs to be either replaced, rewritten, or reinterpreted.

 An outright revocation of the Constitution would likely precipitate an immediate armed uprising of the population along with the resulting death and destruction of our way of life.
 Instead, the Fabian Socialist strategy of incrementalism is their preferred approach.
 That is to change a small piece at a time, over time to defer opposition.